Git 101: What you need to get started

 Our First Commit

 In our project, Git will be the time machine, and each of those snapshots is called a commit.
-A commit is the way Git has to see new files and changes made to existing ones in your repo from the last time you made a commit.
+A commit is a way Git has to see new files and changes made to your repo from the last time you made a commit.
 Each commit is a snapshot of the current state of your project, and Git allows you to go back and forth between them.

 To illustrate this, create a text file, write your name in it and place it in the folder you previously created and initialized your repository on.
 Now let’s add the changes you just made and commit them: